 The Delaware Department of Education, CTE & STEM education associates are available to assist LEAs in working to establish career readiness as part of a school culture, supporting teachers and administrators, as well as helping to build professional learning models.
-If the LEA would like technical assistance please contact the CTE & STEM policy advisor (see Appendix B).
+If the LEA would like technical assistance please contact DDOE's CTE & STEM Education Associates (see Appendix B).